alirezagsm/Trayy/README.md

 - **Send to Tray**: Send your favorite apps to the system tray for a clutter-free workspace!
 - **Hide and Seek Champion**: Enjoy the power to completely hide applications from the taskbar, keeping your desktop neat and tidy.
 - **App Support**: Ideal for Progressive Web Apps (PWAs) and (most) apps that didn't get the memo about system tray support.
-- **Compatible with Windows**: Works with both Windows 10 and 11... prob works with earlier versions too, but we're not going to talk about that.
+- **Compatible with Windows**: Tested on Windows 10 and 11 with support for toast notifications.
-- **Light as a Feather**: Portable and lightweight, perfect for those who value efficiency.
+- **Light as a Feather**: Fully portable and extremely lightweight.

 ## 🚀 Getting Started